 Pre-production is all about creative development and logistical planning.
 Think of the blood, sweat, and tears you pour into pre-production as the necessary ingredients for a successful video shoot and smooth stakeholder approval.
 Be sure to account for these pre-production steps in your schedule.

-Any video content you produce should have a goal.
+Any video you produce—whether it’s a video series, documentary, or another piece of content—should have a goal.
 So before you put pen to paper, think about what you want to accomplish.
-These questions are a great place to start:

 With clear goals in mind, you can form a solid creative concept that’s centered around your audience and objectives.
 Work closely with stakeholders to get their input and buy-in early in the process to avoid costly surprises down the road.